 Final verdict – is it worth the investment?

 If you’re looking for a good home workout machine to give you a decent full body workout you’ll find the Stamina ATS Air Rower 1399 is an excellent budget choice for most people.
 No matter what your fitness level, this will have something to offer in terms of helping you to get fit.
-Despite the reasonable price, it’s a sturdy machine and durable enough to last a long time.
+Despite the reasonable price, it’s a sturdy steel frame machine and durable enough to last a long time.

 For more information and to read customer reviews see the link below: